|

 One incentive for developing such a method was that it was believed that the drink might prevent scurvy.
 Priestley improved upon his method for producing soda-water and with the simple equipment shown at right, he was able to cause water to absorb its own volume of fixed air within 30 minutes.

-Priestley is one of the more fascinating figures in the history of
+the more fascinating figures in the history of chemistry.

-He was a minister with controversial theories that were not endorsed by
+He was a minister with controversial theories that were not

-discussion group that met at the time of every full moon; and he
+time of every full moon; and he supported the French and

 and his contemporaries.
-Nowadays, the internet contains enormous
+Nowadays, the internet contains

-amounts of information about these individuals.
-Reading/research
+enormous amounts of information about these individuals.

-assignments featuring historical figures such as Joseph Priestley would
+Reading/research assignments featuring historical figures such

-enhance students’ appreciation for chemistry and science as a
+chemistry and science as a humanistic endeavor.

 Suitability